Thank you for sending your enquiry! One of our team members will contact you shortly.

 Module 6: Continuity of Operations Plan (COOP)

-- The student will be able to identify the plans within the COOP for government use.
+- The various plans included within the COOP for government operations.

-- The formulation and basic requirements of a recovery plan for government entities.
+- Formulating and establishing basic requirements for a recovery plan in the context of government agencies.

-- The different types of recovery strategies and their associated quality features for government operations.
+- Different types of recovery strategies and their associated quality features for government use.

-- The importance of backup and recovery of digital and non-digital data, including the need for external storage in government contexts.
+- The importance of backup and recovery of both digital and non-digital data, including the need for external storage solutions for government operations.

-- The translation of processes into underlying information systems and the implementation of remedial measures for government agencies.
+- Translating processes into underlying information systems and implementing remedial measures for government agencies.

-- The importance and composition of a recovery organization for government use.
+- The significance and composition of a recovery organization for government continuity planning.

 Requirements